Good Medicine - Medical School II

 "If Mr. Winston is in agreement, yes.
 May I ask what goes on Melissa's record from this?"

-“Nothing.
+"Nothing.
 That was part of the agreement.
-But, if she raises it again, at any point, in any way, a notation will be made that she has made false statements in violation of the medical school ethical code and she’ll be subject to immediate expulsion.
-I’m speaking a bit out of school here, but I trust you to keep this to yourself out of self-interest, if for no other reason, but what is already in Melissa’s permanent record is enough to block her from securing a Residency.”
+But, if she raises it again, at any point, in any way, a notation will be made that she has made false statements in violation of the medical school ethical code, and she'll be subject to immediate expulsion.
+I'm speaking a bit out of school here, but I trust you to keep this to yourself out of self-interest, if for no other reason, but what is already in Melissa's permanent record is enough to block her from securing a Residency."

-“We’ve got your back on this, Mike,” Doctor Worth said.
-“And to be clear, I have no clue what it is that was alleged in your past, and don’t want to know.
+"We've got your back on this, Mike," Doctor Worth said.
+"And to be clear, I have no clue what it is that was alleged in your past, and I don't want to know.
 What I do know is that your background check was literally spotless.
-I do have to ask how an Ohio teenager who bought a Mustang at sixteen avoided speeding tickets?!”
+I do have to ask how an Ohio teenager who bought a Mustang at sixteen avoided speeding tickets?!"

 I laughed, "My best friend, who is now in law school, had the lead foot.
 SHE got enough tickets to cover both of us!"